Discover and assess on-premises VMware VMs for migration to Azure

 - Readiness unknown

 For VMs that are ready, Azure Migrate recommends a VM size in Azure.
 The size recommendation done by Azure Migrate depends on the sizing criterion specified in the assessment properties.
-If the sizing criterion is performance-based sizing, the size recommendation is done by considering the performance history of the VMs.
-If the sizing criterion is 'as on-premises', the recommendation is done by looking at the size of the VM on-premises (as-is sizing).
-Utilization data is not considered in this case.
+If the sizing criterion is performance-based sizing, the size recommendation is done by considering the performance history of the VMs (CPU and memory) and disks (IOPS and throughput).
+If the sizing criterion is 'as on-premises', Azure Migrate does not consider the performance data for the VM and disks.
+The recommendation for the VM size in Azure is done by looking at the size of the VM on-premises and the disk sizing is done based on the Storage type specified in the assessment properties (default is premium disks).
 Learn more about how sizing is done in Azure Migrate.

 For VMs that aren't ready or conditionally ready for Azure, Azure Migrate explains the readiness issues, and provides remediation steps.